adamrab123/Mandelbrot-Set-Simulation/README.md

     - `--ymax, -Y`
         - default: -2

-    - `--step, -s`: Counting from zero, this amount will be added in the x or y direction to determine every point that will be calculated within the x and y bounds.
+    - `--step-size, -s`: Counting from zero, this amount will be added in the x or y direction to determine every point that will be calculated within the x and y bounds.

         - default: 0.001